MohammedAH10/ml-road/README.md

 ## Disclamier

-The resources in this repo are only for educational purpose.
-Do not use resources in this repo for any form of commercial purpose.
+The resources in this repo are not mine they are only for educational purpose.

-If the author of ebook found your intelligence proprietary violated because of contents in this repo, please contact me and I will remove relevant stuff ASAP.

 ***